wheatiesthecereal/azure-docs/articles/active-directory/connect/active-directory-aadconnectsync-feature-scheduler.md

 This feature was introduced with build 1.1.105.0 (released February 2016).

 ## Overview
-Azure AD Connect sync synchronize changes occurring in your on-premises directory using a scheduler.
+Azure AD Connect sync synchronizes changes occurring in your on-premises directory using a scheduler.
 There are two scheduler processes, one for password sync and another for object/attribute sync and maintenance tasks.
 This topic covers the latter.

 In earlier releases, the scheduler for objects and attributes was external to the sync engine.
 It used Windows task scheduler or a separate Windows service to trigger the synchronization process.
 The scheduler is with the 1.1 releases built-in to the sync engine and do allow some customization.
 The new default synchronization frequency is 30 minutes.